Marry the Girl (1935 film): Production

-Nine of the twelve Aldwych plays had been adapted for film by 1935, with some of the leading roles played by members of the original stage company.
+Nine of the twelve Aldwych farces had been adapted for film by 1935, with some of the leading roles played by members of the original stage company.
 Eight of these films were directed by Tom Walls and one by Jack Raymond.
 The production companies for the earlier films in the series were British & Dominions Film Corporation and Gaumont British.
 Marry the Girl, however, was filmed by British Lion Films with none of the original stars, except for Winifred Shotter reprising her stage role.
 It was made at Beaconsfield Studios with sets designed by Norman G. Arnold.

 Reception

 The Monthly Film Bulletin wrote: "This screen version of the Aldwych farce is moderately successful.
 The comedy is a little laboured, and the whole film suffers from too close adherence to the stage play treatment.
-Somnie Hale plays the 'silly ass"' well and is good with his Jeeve-like valet (Denier Warren).
+Somnie Hale plays the 'silly ass' well and is good with his Jeeve-like valet (Denier Warren).
 Fairly good entertainment.
 Not a good piece of screenwork."

+Kine Weekly wrote: "Spirited, straightforward farcical comedy, adapted from an Aldwych stage success and generously and smartly embellished for screen purposes.
+The first half is a trifle on the slow side, the gags are rather too leisurely timed, but the second makes ample amends. ...
+There is a good deal of dialogue, sprinkled with ripe innuendoes, but it is seldom allowed to impede the action."

+The Daily Film Renter wrote: "Development follows usual lines of robust humour, with abundance of wisecracks, succession of tangled situations and riotous climax, in which courtroom scene of unusual character brings film to boisterous finale.
+Hearty acting counteracts leisurely pace of story, and yields downright entertainment in thoroughly reliable popular attraction."